hislittlecuzin/opentk.net/learn/chapter1/3-element-buffer-objects.md

 Next, as a property, add the line `int ElementBufferObject` below where you added the VertexBufferObject.

-Now, in OnLoad, below where you initialize the VertexBufferObject, we initialize the ElementBufferObject in much the same way:
+Now, in OnLoad, below where you initialize the VertexBufferObject, VertexArrayObject & VertexAttributeArray we initialize the ElementBufferObject in much the same way:

 ```cs
 ElementBufferObject = GL.GenBuffer();